QwenLM/Qwen2.5/docs/source/deployment/vllm.md

 ValueError: The output_size of gate's and up's weight = 192 is not divisible by weight quantization block_n = 128.
 ```

-For now, we recommend lowering the degree of tensor parallel, e.g., `--tensor-parallel-size 4` or enabling expert parallel, e.g., `--tensor-parallel-size 8 --enable-expert-parallel`.
+We recommend lowering the degree of tensor parallel, e.g., `--tensor-parallel-size 4` or enabling expert parallel, e.g., `--tensor-parallel-size 8 --enable-expert-parallel`.

-We are currently working on other solutions that would allow this usage.
 :::

 ### Context Length